Seascape-Foundation/crowns-smartcontracts/README.md

 * 1,500,000 CWS or 15% is going to reserve locke up for 5 years.

 # Vesting Contract
-Is a simple contract used to lock Crowns for a certain period of time.
+Its a simple contract used to lock Crowns for a certain period of time.
 It's based on OpenZeppelin's TimeLock token.
 **Deprecated**

 ---